-Ordinary Resolution 1 proposed the payment of Directors fees of not exceeding RM72,000 for the financial year ending 31 March 2016.
+2. Ordinary Resolution 1- Proposed payment of Directors' fees of not exceeding RM 72,000 for the financial year ending 31 March 2017.

 The proposed Ordinary Resolution 1 is to seek shareholders' approval to facilitate the payment of Directors' fees on current year basis.
 In the event the Directors' fees proposed is insufficient, the Board will seek the approval of shareholders at the next Annual General Meeting to meet the shortfall.